kokoontech/data-science-mini-project-2020--h-ttfd/README.md

 1463,175221
 etc.
 ```
-see sample_submission.csv for an example of the correct submission format.
+see /data/sample_submission.csv for an example of the correct submission format.

+Upload your completed project to *your* GitHub, and then paste a link to the repository in the Coderbyte form along with any comments you have about your solution.

+Good luck!